 Establish Goals for Your New Website

-It’s likely that there are several goals you hope your website fulfills, but make sure you prioritize them.
+It’s likely that there are several goals you hope your website will fulfill, but make sure you prioritize them.
 Pick one definite top-priority goal.
 Add several secondary goals if applicable, but realize that your primary goal comes first.

-- Our top priority is generating sales-ready leads for our sales team.
-Our secondary goals are educating prospective buyers on our services and providing helpful resources.
+- “Our top priority is generating sales-ready leads for our sales team.
+Our secondary goals are educating prospective buyers on our services and providing helpful resources.”

-- Our top priority is establishing credibility for potential investors.
-Our secondary goal is making it very easy to contact team members through the website or through social media profiles.
+- “Our top priority is establishing credibility for potential investors.
+Our secondary goal is making it very easy to contact team members through the website or through social media profiles.”

-Be Honest About Your Current Site
+Be Honest About Your Current Website

-- We can’t find anything on the website the way the navigation is structured.
-Menu options change based on which page you are on, which is confusing.
+- “We can’t find anything on the website the way the navigation is structured.
+Menu options change based on which page you are on, which is confusing.”

-- The design is visually consistent with our brand, but the tone of the copy is not in line with our brand, nor does it speak to our audience.
+- “The design is visually consistent with our brand, but the tone of the copy is not in line with our brand, nor does it speak to our audience.”

-- Customers regularly tell us they get errors during checkout and must call us on the phone to complete their order (. . . and there’s no telling how many give up and go to a competitor instead).
+- “Customers regularly tell us they get errors during checkout and must call us on the phone to complete their order (and there’s no telling how many give up and go to a competitor instead).”

 Define Core Functionality and Note Optional Features

-It’s crucial to be specific and list which functionalities are mandatory and which are optional depending on cost, so that vendors will be able to line-item optional features.
-You can then make a more informed and better decision.
+It’s crucial to be specific by listing which functionalities are mandatory and which may be optional depending on cost so that vendors will be able to line-item optional features.
+You can then make a more informed decision.

-- It’s essential that we have an accurate and functional store locator that works across all devices.
-Optional feature: It would be nice to have an interactive map with a legend of custom icons for different store features.
+- “It’s essential that we have an accurate and functional store locator that works across all devices.
+Optional feature: It would be nice to have an interactive map with a legend of custom icons for different store features.”

-- We need a blog on our website to share updates.
-Optional feature: We would love a full resource center with video library and advanced search functionality.
+- “We need a blog on our website to share updates.
+Optional feature: We would love a full resource center with video library and advanced search functionality.”

-They eschewed overly professional language for blank honesty, and it allowed us to respond in kind, with an incredibly specific proposal, complete with strategic positioning and specific recommendations and line-items.
-This allowed both of our teams to cut to the chase and save lots of time when it came time to kick off the project.
+They eschewed overly professional language for the cold-hard truth, and it allowed us to respond with an incredibly specific proposal, complete with strategic positioning, specific recommendations, and line-items.
+This helped both of our teams cut to the chase and save lots of time when it came time to kick off the project.

-- We know our current website sucks.
-But we also know exactly what our goals are for our new website, and we’ve invested in defining our audience and customer profiles.
+- “We know our current website sucks.
+But we also know exactly what our goals are for our new website, and we’ve invested in defining our audience and customer profiles.”

-- We do not have the budget for a full brand redesign at this time, but would love to revisit our logo in the near future.
+- “We do not have the budget for a full brand redesign at this time, but would love to revisit our logo in the near future.
 For now, we just need a simple, easy-to-use website that we can start building up with great content.
-A full brand redesign might come down the road.
+A full brand redesign might come down the road.”

-Ask the RIGHT Questions
+Ask the RIGHT Website Questions

-As you write your RFP, you’ll probably come up with many questions along the way about specific functionalities, platforms or tools.
-However, you don’t want to ask questions that will be limiting or that will lead your responders to believe you are tied to specific tools or limited to certain versions or functionality.
+However, you don’t want to ask questions that will be limiting or that will lead your responders to believe you are tied to specific tools or limited to certain versions or functionalities.
 Make sure your questions are open-ended and ask for recommendations from the professionals who spend every day building websites.
-Remember, you don’t have to be an expert.
-If you don’t know about a certain aspect, don’t fake it by asking questions or adding functionality specifications that sound good but you don’t fully understand—instead, articulate your desired outcome and describe your objective, and ask for recommendations.
-The right firm will let you know how easy (cheap) or difficult (costly) various ways to meet that objective will be.

 - Instead of asking, “How many portal sites do you recommend?” ask, “What approach would you take to handle speaking to multiple audiences?”

-- Instead of asking, “What WordPress plugin would you use to stream a Twitter feed on the homepage?” ask, “How would you recommend we bring social media elements into our website?” (or, “Do you recommend social content pulled onto the homepage?”).
+- Instead of asking, “What WordPress plugin would you use to stream a Twitter feed on the homepage?” ask, “How would you recommend we bring social media elements into our website?” (or, “Do you recommend social content be pulled onto the homepage?”).

-Share Your Project’s Budget
+Include Your Website Budget

-YES, you really should include your budget in your RFP.
-This will save you much time and effort on vendors that are waaayyy above your budget.
+YES, you really should include your budget in your RFP!
+This will save you much time and effort on vendors that are way above your budget.
 It will also allow vendors that are a good fit to suggest ways to customize your functionality to make your goals work within a budget.

-- We have a budget of $60,000 for a new website.
+- “We have a budget of $60,000 for a new website.
 We would love to complete the project with $45k and have $15k to invest in content marketing.
-We would love to hear your thoughts on how to most effectively spend this budget.
+We would love to hear your thoughts on how to most effectively spend this budget.”

-- We have a $45,000 budget for this website, and we must bill it before our fiscal year-end on October 1st.
-We are happy to discuss flexible payment options, and website development solutions that will allow us to add additional features and functionality in our next fiscal year.
+- “We have a $45,000 budget for this website, and we must bill it before our fiscal year-end on October 1st.
+We are happy to discuss flexible payment options, and website development solutions that will allow us to add additional features and functionality in our next fiscal year.”

-Show Your Personality
+Show Off Your Personality

 This applies to ALL companies, not just the ones making clever quips on Twitter.
 Even if you’re a no-nonsense, B2B tax law firm, your business still has a personality.
 That personality may be trustworthy, credible and reliable; it may be silly, punny and irreverent; it may be authentic, generous and passionate.
-Whatever your personality, your RFP should faithfully represent that.
+Whatever your personality, your web RFP should faithfully represent that.

-- Our company is amazeballs, and our website should reflect that!
+- “Our company is amazeballs, and our website should reflect that!”

-- We do not have the liberty to share information about our clients, however we are willing to invest the time in creating case studies based on real situations.
-In this way, we hope to populate a resource center for our clients, so that they may see themselves working with us in a mutually successful partnership.
+- “We do not have the liberty to share information about our clients.
+However, we are willing to invest the time in creating case studies based on real situations.
+In this way, we hope to populate a resource center for our clients, so that they may see themselves working with us in a mutually successful partnership.”

 Include Essential Information

 - Website Project Launch Goal: Include the date that you hope your website will be launched.
 Keep in mind that a typical website takes 12–14 weeks (16–18 weeks for an ecommerce site).
-If you want your site live next month, chances are companies will decline to respond due to an unrealistic timeframe.
+If you want your site live next month, chances are that 99% of companies will decline to respond due to an unrealistic timeframe.

-- Contact information: Include where the proposal response should be sent, and who to contact with any questions.
+- Contact Information: Include where the proposal response should be sent and who to contact with any questions.